Fish aggregating device

-In the past, people in the Pacific islands used bamboo rafts to make it easier to catch tuna that gathered below.
-Today, the FAD has made fishing much easier for them.

 Fish behaviour

-Fish are fascinated with floating objects.
-They use them to mark locations for mating activities.
-They aggregate in considerable numbers around objects such as drifting flotsam, rafts, jellyfish and floating seaweed.
+Fish are fascinated with floating objects, which they use to mark locations for mating activities.
+They aggregate around objects such as drifting flotsam, rafts, jellyfish and floating seaweed.
 The objects appear to provide a "visual stimulus in an optical void", and offer refuge for juvenile fish from predators.
-The gathering of juvenile fish, in turn, attracts larger predator fish.
-A study using sonar in French Polynesia, found large shoals of juvenile bigeye tuna and yellowfin tuna aggregated closest to the devices, 10 to 50m.
-Further out, 50 to 150m, was a less dense group of larger yellowfin and albacore tuna.
-Yet further out, to 500m, was a dispersed group of various large adult tuna.
+The juvenile fish, in turn attract predators.
+A study using sonar in French Polynesia, found large shoals of juvenile bigeye tuna and yellowfin tuna aggregated closest to the devices, at distances of 10 to 50m.
+Further out, 50 to 150m, a less dense group of larger yellowfin and albacore tuna gathered.
+Yet further out, to 500m, was a dispersed group of mature tuna.
 The distribution and density of these groups was variable and overlapped.
-The FADs were also used by other fish, and the aggregations dispersed when it was dark.
+The FADs were also used by other fish, and the aggregations dispersed after dark.

 Types

-Drifting FADs are not tethered to the bottom and can be man made, or natural objects such as logs or driftwood.
+Drifting FADs float with the currents, are not tethered to the bottom and can be man made, or natural objects such as logs or driftwood.
+They can include sonar and GPS capabilities so that operators can contact it via satellite to assess associated populations.

 Moored FADs occupy a fixed location and attach to the sea bottom using a weight such as a concrete block.
 A rope made of floating synthetics such as polypropylene attaches to the mooring and in turn attaches to a buoy.
 The buoy can float at the surface (lasting 3–4 years) or lie subsurface to avoid detection and surface hazards such as weather and ship traffic.
-Subsurface FADs last longer (5–6 years) due to less wear and tear, but can be harder to locate.
-In some cases the upper section of rope is made from heavier-than-water metal chain so that if the buoy detaches from the rope, the rope sinks and thereby avoids damage to passing ships who no longer use the buoy to avoid getting tangled in the rope.
+Subsurface FADs last longer (5–6 years) due to less wear and tear, but can be harder for fishers to locate.
+In some cases the upper section of rope is made from metal chain so that if the buoy detaches from the rope, the rope sinks and thereby avoids damage to passing ships.

-Smart FADs include sonar and GPS capabilities so that the operator can remotely contact it via satellite to determine the population under the FAD.